 - Prick each potato several times with a fork, place on a large rimmed baking sheet, and bake until tender, about 1 hour.

 - Place bacon on a small rimmed baking sheet and add to the oven with 20 minutes remaining on the timer.
 Cook in the same oven with the potatoes until bacon is crisp.
 Remove from the pan and pat with a paper towel.

 - In a small bowl, beat the eggs and water with a pinch each of salt and pepper.

 - Spray a non stick skillet with coconut oil spray.
 Heat to medium and add the eggs and cook, stirring frequently with a rubber spatula.
 Add the kale and cook until kale is softened and eggs are no longer runny, about 2 more minutes.
 Transfer to a small bowl.

 - When the potatoes are cool enough to handle, cut each potato in half lengthwise and scoop out the flesh into a small bowl, leaving a 1/4-inch border.
 Set the potato shells aside.

 - Mash the potato flesh with a fork and stir in the sour cream, 1/2 teaspoon of salt and 1/4 teaspoon of pepper.
 Fold the scrambled eggs and kale mixture in the the mash.

 - Spoon a quarter of the mixture into each of the potato shells. crumble the bacon and sprinkle it evenly over the potato halves.
 Top each potato half with chives and serve immediately.

 Disclosure: I received a copy of Eating in the Middle from the publisher.
 All opinions expressed in this review are my own.
 I was not compensated to share my opinions.
-Also, this post contains affiliate links.
-Please review my full site disclosure regarding affiliates by clicking here.
-Thank you so much for your continuous support of Dine & Dish.
+Also, this blog post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.